Ichnafi/NC-Office-Wrapper/Readme.md

 * .xlsm
 * .vsd

-If such a file is found, the file is propably opend and must not be opend by another user.
+If such a file is found, the file is propably open and must not be opend by another user.

 # Requirements to make it work
 * Nextcloud Sync Client